-In his 2008 bestselling book Outliers, author Malcolm Gladwell explores the factors and circumstances that contribute to high levels of success.
+In his 2008 bestselling book Outliers, Malcolm Gladwell explores the factors and circumstances that contribute to high success.

-He profiles some of history’s biggest outliers – people like Bill Gates, The Beatles, and professional athletes – and analyzes what made them achieve extraordinary success in their fields.
+He profiles some of history’s most significant outliers – people like Bill Gates, The Beatles, and professional athletes – and analyzes what made them achieve extraordinary success in their fields.

 Gladwell’s central argument is that outliers are more than just innately talented – they benefit from hidden advantages, timing, demographics, support systems and cultural legacies that prime them for success.